-CASE 1: The color of the oil is a light tan, like coffee with too much cream, This is really BAD news and confirms that the head gasket is blown on your vehicle.
+CASE 1: The color of the oil is a light tan, like coffee with too much creamer.
+This is really bad news and confirms that the head gasket is blown on your vehicle.

 No further testing is required, since this confirms beyond a shadow of a doubt that the cylinder head gasket is blown.